-In October 1911, Italy invaded the Ottoman Turkish provinces in North Africa.
-The Italians quickly conquered the coastal cities but found it harder to defeat the Arab and Turkish forces in the interior, despite the first use of airplanes in warfare.
-In May 1912, they occupied the Dodecanese in an attempt to force the Turks to accept defeat.
+In October 1911 Italy invaded the Ottoman provinces in North Africa.
+The Italians quickly conquered the coastal cities but found it harder to defeat the Arab and Ottoman forces in the interior, despite the first use of airplanes in warfare.
+In May 1912, they occupied the Dodecanese in an attempt to force the Ottomans to accept defeat.

 British Prime Minister H.H.
-Asquith introduced the Third Home Rule Bill, paving the way for self-government in Ireland but triggering crisis in Ulster.
+Asquith introduced the Third Home Rule Bill, paving the way for self-government in Ireland but triggering crisis in Ulster.in wikipedia

-Forces of the Kingdom of Italy landed in the Dodecanese Islands, part of the Ottoman Empire.
+In late April 1912 forces of the Kingdom of Italy began landing in the Dodecanese Islands, part of the Ottoman Empire.
 The main battle took place on Rhodes, where around 10,000 Italian troops landed on 4 May, forcing the surrender of the Ottoman garrison on 16 May and ending 390 years of Ottoman rule.in wikipedia